 Changes in the Net Working Capital – How to Calculate?

-Formula to calculate changes in net working capital is – Working Capital of current year Less Working Capital of Last Year.
+The formula to calculate changes in net working capital is – Working Capital of current year Less Working Capital of Last Year.

 Another formula is – Change in Current Assets of two periods Less Change in Current Liabilities of those two periods.